joergboe/testframework/doc/manpage.md

 ## Accepted Environment

 ## Debug and Verbose
 The testframe may print verbose information and debug information or both.
 The verbosity may be enabled with command line options.
 Additionally the verbosity can be controlled with existence of the properties:
-- TTPN_debug            - enables debug
+- TTPRN_debug            - enables debug
-- TTPN_debugDisable     - disables debug (overrides TTPN_debug)
+- TTPRN_debugDisable     - disables debug (overrides TTPRN_debug)
-- TTPN_verbose          - enables verbosity
+- TTPRN_verbose          - enables verbosity
-- TTPN_verboseDisable   - disables verbosity (overrides TTPN_verbose)
+- TTPRN_verboseDisable   - disables verbosity (overrides TTPRN_verbose)

 NOTE: The check if an existing variable is empty or not is much faster then the check against existance of an variable.
 Therefore we use here the empty value an consider it as unset property.

 ## Variables Used
-- TTPN_skip              - Skips the execution of test case preparation, test case execution and test case finalization steps
+- TTPRN_skip             - Skips the execution of test case preparation, test case execution and test case finalization steps
-- TTPN_skipIgnore        - If set to true, the skip variable is ignored.
+- TTPRN_skipIgnore       - If set to true, the skip variable is ignored.

 - STEPS                 - The space separated list or an array of test step commands with local meaning.
 If one command returns an failure (return code != 0), the test execution is stopped